 History of Chosen People Ministries in Germany

-In response to this significant demographic development, Vladimir Pikman, a young believer from Kiev, and his wife, Inna, began ministry in Berlin in 1995.
-Shortly thereafter, Horst Stresow, a longtime supporter and friend of the Jewish people, joined Vladimir and Inna in formally establishing Beit Sar Shalom, Chosen People Ministries’ branch in Germany.
+In response to this significant demographic development, Vladimir Pikman, a young believer from Kyiv, and his wife, Inna, began ministry in Berlin in 1995.
+Shortly thereafter, Horst Stresow, a longtime supporter and friend of the Jewish people, joined Vladimir and Inna.
+Together, they formally established Beit Sar Shalom (The House of the Prince of Peace), Chosen People Ministries’ global partner ministry in Germany.

 In 2006, the Mission fulfilled a long-held dream for a Messianic center in Berlin.
 The Berlin Messianic Center was the first building dedicated to Jewish evangelism in Germany—and perhaps in all of Europe—since World War II.
 Beit Sar Shalom Ministry, the German global partner of Chosen People Ministries, acquired a property just a fifteen-minute drive from where Nazi officials issued “The Final Solution” for the extermination of the Jewish people in Europe.
 The work in Berlin includes a Messianic congregation, which meets in the Messianic Center.
 In addition to regular Sabbath services, the ministry team holds weekly Bible studies, an active youth group, and well-attended special events, particularly during the high holidays and Passover.

 Berlin attracts many Israelis every year.
 To seize the opportunity, we pioneered a ministry among Israelis in 2012.
 Our dynamic outreach today features a hospitality network, Sabbath fellowships, and friendship ministries.
 Traveling young Israelis are especially open to the gospel and hungry to learn more about Jesus!